-YellowDig will function as a component of your Class Participation score.
+YellowDig will function as a component of your Small Assignments score.
 The YellowDig portion of your participation score will be satisfied by reaching weekly targets of "100 points."
-Because it may not be possible to post every week, you will get the full 8 points of Yellow Dig participation by earning 800 points during the semester.
+Because it may not be feasible to post every week, you will get the full 8 points of Yellow Dig participation by earning 800 points during the semester.